aman1931998/jupyter-remote/README.md

 2. Improve NBclient handling

 Below are the list of improvements to be added here
-1. Enable connectivity to Spark hosted remotely via SSH.
+1. If Spark master is running on remote server (i.e. different from server running Jupyter), enable connectivity to Spark hosted remotely via SSH.
 2. use `nbformat` and `nbclient` library for handling notebook components
 3. Currently, sessions are being stored on memory.
 Need to setup DB for it.
 4. Create function to get output of a cell from ipynb file.